-Saturday, November 22Gator Football vs. Eastern Kentucky
+Saturday, November 21Gator Football vs. Florida Atlantic

 As a part of Saluting Those Who Serve, throughout the game various military members, veterans and local first responders will be recognized for their service to our community and country.
 Learn more about many of them here.

 “Our staff, students and alumni take great pride in honoring and supporting various military members, veterans and local responders every chance we have, and this event gives us an opportunity to show them how thankful we are for everything they do.
 This is a chance for us to celebrate and pay tribute to the men and women who embody the definition of heroes by putting themselves first to protect and serve this great country.”

 – Jeremy Foley, Athletics Director

 Served in the Army National Guard for 5 years while attending the University of Florida.
 Basic Training in Fort Sill, OK and Officer Candidate School at Camp Blanding in Starke.